alecthomas/participle/README.md

 programmer who has used the `encoding/json` package: struct field tags define what and how input is mapped to those same fields.
 This is not unusual for Go encoders, but is unusual for a parser.

-<a id="markdown-limitations" name="limitations"></a>
-## Limitations

-Participle grammars are LL(k), though the implementation is recursive descent.
-Among other things, this means that they do not support left recursion.

-The default value of K is 1 but this can be controlled with `participle.UseLookahead(k)`.

-Left recursion must be eliminated by restructuring your grammar.

 <a id="markdown-tutorial" name="tutorial"></a>
 ## Tutorial